 All payments made in Intacct sync to MineralTree as “Paid in accounting system.”
 The check #s for these payments are not available in MineralTree.

-Intacct users can continue to handle PO matching within their accounting system.
-Once a bill is generated from a PO, that bill will automatically sync to MineralTree as an invoice to be approved and paid.
+Intacct users can utilize automatic purchase order matching in MineralTree.
 Depending on whether the bill was generated at the root or entity level, it will follow the same rules as regular bills created at the root or entity level (see Table 1 and Table 2 under Vendor and Invoice Data).
 For details on how PO matching works, please reference the PO section of the knowledge base.

 Credits and Discounts